-After her childhood with a mother deeply interested in meditative and contemplative techniques, Dr. Kim Penberthy’s interest in mindfulness deepened through her experiences with transcendental meditation as an undergraduate student.
-Now a researcher and Associate Professor in the Department of Psychiatry and Neurobehavioral Science, Dr. Kim Penberthy is an innovator using contemplative practices to help those people experiencing deep mental suffering and to educate medical residents and physicians in how best to work with distressed patients while also taking care of themselves.
-Because of the unique nature of her work, Dr. Penberthy explains that she does not necessarily need to set aside time to meditate: “I can incorporate contemplative practices into my daily life—I’m a clinical psychologist and what that means really is being fully present in the moment, nonjudgmentally, with patients.
+Dr. Jennifer “Kim” Penberthy holds the Chester F. Carlson Professorship Chair in Psychiatry & Neurobehavioral Sciences at the UVA School of Medicine.
+She is clinician, researcher, teacher and innovator using contemplative practices to help people who suffer from deep mental suffering, addiction, and chronic medical conditions, such as cancer and lupus.
+Dr. Penberthy also employs mindfulness and contemplative practices to help educate medical residents and physicians in how best to work with distressed patients while also taking care of themselves.
+Because of the unique nature of her work, Dr. Penberthy explains that she does not necessarily need to set aside time to meditate: “I can incorporate contemplative practices into my daily life—I’m a clinical psychologist and what that means really is being fully present in the moment, nonjudgmentally, with patients every day.
 It’s really a daily, hourly mindfulness practice in itself.”

-Beyond her instruction of medical residents, Dr. Penberthy uses contemplative practices as the foundation of her research on addiction and smoking cessation.
+Dr. Penberthy uses contemplative practices as the foundation of other research as well.
+Her research on addiction is based on mindfulness and cognitive behavioral approaches – both empirically supported and very effective treatments.
 In one research project, Dr. Penberthy uses a technique to help alcoholics use a mindful focus on the present moment to combat cravings: “We know that when people addicted to alcohol are trying to quit drinking, they can begin to ruminate or experience cravings to drink which can trigger relapse behavior.
 We use mindfulness practices based on those of Jon Kabat-Zinn to help them cope with their cravings and avoid relapse.”
 In her work with those suffering from addiction, Dr. Penberthy particularly utilizes Cognitive Behavioral Analysis System of Psychotherapy (CBASP), which is an interpersonal mindfulness-based therapy that “looks at the connection between the depression and the alcohol.
 The idea is that depression activates the desire to run away and not be mindful—to escape, to numb out, and not have feelings.
 In response, people drink, and it works in the short term, but it doesn’t solve the problem.
 This therapy helps them be present and feel safe, to be mindfully here and present in an interpersonal setting with someone, because typically no one has helped them connect their drinking and their depression.”
 Dr. Penberthy’s research clearly demonstrates the effectiveness of those therapies which include a contemplative component because “none of the therapies work really well if the person is not in a mindful state.
 We’re trying to use mindfulness within the therapy to augment it, not supplant it.”